Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

 where $\Delta D^{\rm mech}$ is the term related to the mechanically dissipated energy, $\Delta D^{\rm liq}_i$ is the liquid-related term, and $k_D$ is the corresponding constant which depends on $\nu_i$ and the interfacial geometry.

+Physically, $\Delta f^\mathrm{dry}$ and $\Delta D^\mathrm{mech}$ are associated with the motion of the adsorbate by itself, i.e., its motion in the absence of the surrounding liquid, with $k_f \cdot \rho_i$ and $k_D \cdot \eta_i$ being the Navier-Stokes-related liquid contributions.
+Based on the adsorbate system and liquids used, $\Delta f^\mathrm{dry}$ and $\Delta D^\mathrm{mech}$ might also include adsorbed liquid provided these liquids are not described by the Navier-Stokes equation.
+This distinction will be addressed in more details when discussing the experimental results in the following sections.

-If measurements are performed in one liquid alone, Eqs.\ (\ref{eq:fmeasured}) and (\ref{eq:Dmeasured}) are not very helpful for practical applications because the dependence of $k_f$ and $k_D$ on $\nu$ and the interfacial geometry can be analytically expressed only for flat and uniform films.\cite{Voinova1999} In all other cases, this dependence can, in principle, be calculated numerically\cite{Johannsmann2009} or analytically.
-Numerical estimations are, however, neither straightforward nor universal, whereas analytical expressions can practically be derived only by employing severe approximations, e.g., by using Brinkman's mean-field 1D equation as was previously done in order to describe the liquid-related response of the QCM for a rough surface\cite{LeonidDaikhin2002} (Section S6 in the SI).
-Our strategy is different and more general.
-In particular, we suggest to quantify $\Delta f^{\rm dry}_i$ and $\Delta D^{\rm mech}_i$ by determining $k_f$ and $k_D$ via measurements in different solutions matched with respect to their kinematic viscosity, i.e., in solutions with identical $\nu_i$ but different $\rho_i$ and $\eta_i$.
+If measurements are performed in one liquid alone, Eqs.\ (\ref{eq:fmeasured}) and (\ref{eq:Dmeasured}) are not very helpful for practical applications because the dependence of $k_f$ and $k_D$ on $\nu$ and the interfacial geometry can be analytically expressed only for flat surfaces [e.g., Eq.\ (4) in Ref.\ \citenum{Kanazawa1985}].
+In principle, for all other cases, this dependence can be calculated numerically \cite{Johannsmann2009} or analytically.
+Numerical estimations are, however, neither straightforward nor universal, whereas analytical expressions can practically be derived only by employing severe approximations, e.g., by using Brinkman's mean-field 1D equation as was previously done in order to describe the liquid-related response of the QCM for a rough surface \cite{LeonidDaikhin2002} (Section S1 in the SI).
+Our strategy is different and generally applicable.
+In particular, we suggest to quantify $\Delta f^{\rm dry}$ and $\Delta D^{\rm mech}$ by determining $k_f$ and $k_D$ via measurements in different solutions matched with respect to their kinematic viscosity, i.e., in solutions with identical $\nu_i$ but different $\rho_i$ and $\eta_i$.
 According to Eqs.\ (\ref{eq:fmeasured}) and (\ref{eq:Dmeasured}), this will allow us to exclude the contribution of coupled liquid to the QCM signal by extrapolating the measured values to $\rho=0$ and $\eta =0$ respectively, and thereby extract $\Delta f^{\rm dry}$ and $\Delta D^{\rm mech}$ from the respective intercepts, without requiring any information about the geometry of the adsorbate.
+Above, this approach has been derived for rigid adsorbate systems.
+Our experiments presented below show that it can be applicable and remain fairly accurate even for viscoelastic adsorbate systems, such as biological soft matter.